Gorgias logo

 • Your customers will see your display name when you reply to an email from your Gorgias inbox — for example “Acme Support” or “Acme Store”

-5. Follow the steps to set up email forwarding for your email provider
+6. Follow the steps to set up email forwarding for your email provider.

 • Your email provider will ask for your Gorgias forwarding address to set up email forwarding.
 You’ll want to Copy the forwarding address to your clipboard.

-6. When done, return to Gorgias and select I confirm that I have set up email forwarding, then select Next
+7. When done, return to Gorgias and select I confirm that I have set up email forwarding, then click Next.

-When you add an external email address to Gorgias, we ask you to complete steps in your email provider’s settings to set up automatic forwarding.
+Once you’ve added an external email address to Gorgias, switch to your email provider settings to set up email forwarding.
 The steps differ depending on the email provider you are using.

 In most cases, setting up email forwarding follows 3 main steps: